gosa-project/gosa-plugins-pwreset/README.md

-# Description: Password Management Add-On for GOsa²
+# Password Management Add-On for GOsa²

 Password management and reset tool for GOsa².
 Administratively mass-reset user passwords based on various approaches.
 New